Mediterranean Resilience in the face of climate change

 - Capacity building in the use of climate change adaptation tools, strategies and planning through action learning and exchange at the different levels.
 This forms a critical basis for the further implementation of the project.

 - Joint Participatory action planning.
 It is the conviction of SEARCH that the above mentioned goal can only be reached when people and their organizations come to work together at different levels of influence and decision making.

 - Demonstrating through pilot projects.
 SEARCH will ground the above strategies through the design and development of innovative examples in selected pilot areas at the district and community level in the targeted areas.

-- Documenting the methodologies and learning processes, as well as, sharing of valuable information and knowledge at all levels.
-In the course of the project, SEARCH will give close and structured attention to document in written and by visual means how it has been dealing with the issues at stake.
+- Documenting the methodologies and learning processes, as well as sharing of valuable information and knowledge at all levels.
+In the course of the project, SEARCH will give a close and structured attention to document how it has been dealing with the issues at stake in both written and by visual means

-- Capacities and knowledge of local and community stakeholders, in the use of climate change adaptation tools, strategies and planning are increased through action learning and exchange in regional networks.
+1. Capacities and knowledge of local and community stakeholders in the use of climate change adaptation tools, strategies and planning are increased through learning and exchange actions in regional networks.

-- Climate vulnerabilities and disaster risks reduced by pilot implementations of local actions in demonstration watersheds.
+3. Climate vulnerabilities and disaster risks are reduced by the implementation of pilot local actions in demonstration watersheds.

-- Practical tools/guidelines jointly developed and applied with policy makers to contribute to regional, (sub) national and sectoral strategies and plans for climate change adaptation, poverty reduction and economic development.
+4. Practical tools/guidelines are jointly developed and applied with policy makers to contribute to regional, (sub) national and sectoral strategies and plans for climate change adaptation, poverty reduction and economic development

 In each of the five countries, SEARCH will develop partnerships with key stakeholders, including government agencies, NGOs, end-users and the private sector.